This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Crop Rotation and Soil Improvement

-- Soil structure gets stronger as different root systems work the earth
+- Soil structure strengthens as different root systems penetrate various depths

 Garden Debris Disposal